Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Introduction

 Despite significant progress in FL in the recent past, several crucial challenges still remain when moving to the edge.
 In particular, limited computation, memory, and communication capacities prevent clients from learning large models for leveraging vast amounts of local data at the clients.

-This problem is getting increasing attention in current literature \citep{HeteroFL,FjORD,FedHM,SplitLearning, FedGKT}.
-For example, recent works propose a sub-model training methodology by assigning clients with different subsets of server model depending on their available resources \citep{HeteroFL,FjORD,FedHM}.
+This problem is getting increasing attention in current literature \citep{HeteroFL,FjORD,FedHM, SplitMix, AllinOne, SplitLearning, FedGKT}.
+For example, recent works propose a sub-model training methodology by assigning clients with different subsets of the full model depending on their available resources \citep{HeteroFL,FjORD, FedHM, FedMask}.
 However, these works have an underlying assumption that some of the clients have sufficient resources to train a nearly full large model.
-In particular, methods like FedHM \citep{FedHM} that adapt low-rank compression to FL incur more memory footprint for intermediate representations, even for small sub-models.
+In particular, methods like FedHM \citep{FedHM} that adapt low-rank compression to FL incur more memory footprint for intermediate representations, even for small sub-models compared to the full model training.
 As a result, server model size is limited by the clients with maximum computation, memory, and communication capacities.
-To overcome resource constraints on clients, other works \citep{SplitLearning, FedGKT} change the training paradigm by splitting a model onto server and clients.
+To overcome resource constraints on clients, other works \citep{SplitLearning, SplitFed, FedGKT} change the training paradigm by splitting a model onto server and clients.
 The computational burden on the clients is therefore relieved as the dominant part of the burden is offloaded to the server.
-However, such a methodology requires sharing of intermediate representations and/or labels with the server, which directly leaks input information and potentially compromises privacy promises of FL.
+However, such a methodology requires sharing of intermediate representations and/or labels with the server, which directly leaks input information and potentially compromises privacy promises of FL \citep{UnSplit, SecretRevealer}.

-Unlike prior works, this work targets an even more constrained and realistic setting at the edge, in which no client is capable of training a large model nor is willing to share any intermediate data and/or labels with the server.
-To this end, we propose \underline{Pri}ncipal \underline{S}ub-\underline{M}odel (\method) training, which at a high level, \emph{allows each client to only train a small sub-model, while still enabling the server model to achieve comparable accuracy as the full-model training}.
+\textbf{Our Contributions}.
+Unlike prior works, this work considers even more constrained and realistic settings at the edge, in which no client is capable of training a large model nor is willing to share any intermediate data and/or labels with the server.
+To this end, we propose a novel \underline{Pri}ncipal \underline{S}ub-\underline{M}odel (\method) training methodology.
+At a high level, \method{} \emph{allows each client to only train a small sub-model, while still attaining a full model on the server and achieving comparable accuracy as the standard training}.

 The cornerstone of \method{} is the models’ inherent low-rank structure, which is commonly used in reducing compute costs~\citep{svdInit,LowRankCNN}.
 However, naive low-rank approximation in FL \citep{FedHM}, where all clients only train top-$k$ kernels, incurs a notable accuracy drop, especially in very constrained settings.
 In Figure \ref{fig:modelrank}, we delve into the matter by showing the number of principal kernels required in the orthogonal space to accurately approximate each convolution layer in the first two \emph{ResBlocks} in ResNet-18 \citep{ResNet} during FL training\footnote{See Sec \ref{subsec:insights} for further details, especially for calculating the required number of principal kernels.}.
 We observe that even at the end of the FL training, around half of the principal kernels are still needed to sufficiently approximate each convolution layer.
 We have similar findings for the remaining convolution layers (See Sec \ref{subsec:insights}).
 Therefore, to avoid the reduction in server model capacity, it is essential to ensure that all server-side principal kernels are collaboratively trained on clients, especially when each client can only train a very small sub-model (e.g., $<50\%$ of the server model).